 NOTE: in all cases the actual size/placement of the object on the workbench needs to be considered.
 We recognize that "hand work height" is the determining factor; this may be different from the actual workbench height.
 For example, the object may have 6" of height and the hands may actually be placed 6" above the workbench height to accomplish the task.

 SESSION ONE HOMEWORK PREP

 Completion Requirements

-To meet the completion requirements of this course (and get Continuing Education or Professional Development credit), you will need to attend both webinar sessions, complete several learning exercises and complete course evaluations for each of the 2 online sessions.
+To meet the completion requirements of this course (and get Continuing Education or Professional Development credit), you will need to complete several learning exercises and a course evaluation.